sirn/fanboi2/README.md

     $ cd fanboi2/
     $ make all -j2

-Then configure `.env` according to the configuring section below, and run:
+Then configure environment variables according to the configuring section below, and run:

     $ make migrate
     $ make serve